bitdotgames/BHL/README.md

 ### Frontend

 In order to use the frontend you can use the **bhl** tool which ships with the code.
 See the quick build example below for instructions.

-### Backend

-Before using the backend you have to compile the **bhl_back.dll** and somehow integrate it into your build pipeline.
-See the quick build example below for instructions.

 ## Quick build example

-Currently BHL assumes that you have [mono](http://www.mono-project.com/) installed and its binaries are in your PATH.
+Currently BHL assumes that you have [dotnet]([https://dotnet.microsoft.com/]) installed and its binaries are in your PATH.

-In the example directory you can find a simple illustration of gluing together **frontend** and **backend**.

 Just try running *run.sh* script: